Calculating Child Support

 Once you’ve gathered all of those numbers, you will have to do some math.
 Grab a calculator.
 You will divide the annual net resources by 12 to determine the monthly net resource figure.
 Next, the number of children in the marriage becomes a percentage: 1 child = 20%, 2 children = 25%, 3 children = 30%, increasing by 5% each child to 6+ children = not less than the amount for 5 children to be applied to the monthly net resources amount.
 And, if there are more children the paying parent is responsible for that number decreases the applied percentage for the children in this divorce, based on the number of children.
 Be sure to let your divorce lawyer know this, if it applies to your case.

 This is a very basic discussion of child support calculating for information purposes only.
-Get advice from an experienced divorce attorney for your child support.
+Get child support advice for your case from an experienced divorce attorney for your child support questions.
 Call O’Connell Law Firm, PC and make an appointment with Jill O’Connell for specific advice and discussion of your case today, 940-497-5454.